BlackCube4/UpscaleUI/README.md

 # UpscaleUI
 Simple Gui for Real-ESRGAN v0.2.5.0

+AI Upscale png/jpg/webp images or mp4/mkv videos.
+Images with transparency supported.

 Simply drag an image onto the Gui to upscale it to x4, or use one of the buttons and select the files you want to upscale.